Damaturu Central Mosque

-Damaturu Central Mosque is the Friday mosque in Damaturu, the capital city of Yobe State, Nigeria.
+Yobe Mosque is the Friday mosque in Damaturu, the capital city of Yobe State, Nigeria.
 It is one of the biggest and most important places of worship in the state, where people from the city and nearby areas come to pray.

 History

 The mosque was constructed in the early 1990s during a period of rapid urban and administrative growth in Damaturu.
 It was built to serve the increasing Muslim population after the town became the capital of Yobe State in 1991.
 Over the years, the mosque has undergone renovations and expansions to accommodate more worshippers and improve its facilities.

 Architecture

 The Damaturu Central Mosque combines both modern and traditional Islamic designs.
 It has a big dome in the middle, two tall towers, and a wide prayer hall with beautiful arches.
 Inside, the floors are tiled, the walls have Arabic writings, and there are separate sections for men and women to pray.